 In fact I tried to perform my usual test of autonomy by leaving the clock on the roof until the battery was exhausted, but after leaving it 12 hours recording and seeing that there was still almost a 50% battery left, it was clear that this test would not be determinant to see its performance, and that is that by standing in the same place without movement the behavior and consumption of the clock changes completely.

-The Polar M600 is a one-of-a-kind watch, a rare advert.
-Until now, we had found intelligent watches with some sports functions in the wearable market, or watches for sports with small intelligent touches, until Polar decided to bring together the best of both worlds and create the M600.
+The Polar M600 is a one-of-a-kind watch.
+A rara avis.
+In the wearables market, until now we found smartwatches with some sports functions; or watches for sports with small smart touches.
+Until Polar decided to bring together the best of both worlds and create the M600.

 It is the first of many Android Wear watches with training possibilities, but at the moment Polar is already ahead.
 The integration they have managed to achieve between their platform and Google's operating system is very good.
 So good, that someone who does not know in depth how these types of devices work and the complexities they pose when developing them will not stop to think about it.
 Because, simply, it works.
 It is the best sign of a job well done, that something that can pose many problems goes completely unnoticed.